Quiet Zone Analysis and Implementation in Jupiter

 What are the future plans for quiet zones in Jupiter?

 Currently the Town is working with the Palm Beach Transportation Planning Agency (TPA) to plan for quiet zones in Jupiter.
-Brightline – the company that has recently established high-speed passenger rail from Miami to West Palm Beach and has plans to continue north to Orlando – is currently installing safety measures in West Palm Beach, Boca Raton, Boynton Beach, and Delray Beach at select intersections.
-Once the safety measures are complete, those communities may apply for quiet zones.
-If Brightline proceeds with phase 2 of their project to bring passenger rail north from West Palm Beach to Orlando, they will consider installing safety measures that may enable quiet zones.
-At this point, the timing of that project is unknown.
+Brightline – the company that has recently established high-speed passenger rail from Miami to West Palm Beach and has plans to continue north to Orlando – and has already installed safety measures in West Palm Beach, Boca Raton, Boynton Beach, and Delray Beach at select intersections.
+Many of those communities now have quiet zones.
+As Brightline proceeds with phase 2 of their project to bring passenger rail north from West Palm Beach to Orlando, they will install safety measures at the intersections that enable quiet zones.
+Once the safety measures are installed, the Town, through the Palm Beach County Transportation Planning Agency (TPA), can apply to the FRA for quiet zones.

 With that information in mind, the following summary and conclusions can be drawn: